saumon/kommunicator/README.md

 Successfully sent to: Canal_General (channel)

 Mass sending complete: 4 succeeded, 1 failed
+  → Sending to: john.doe@example.com
+  ✓ Sent successfully to john.doe@example.com
+  → Sending to: Equipe_Dev
+  ✓ Sent successfully to Equipe_Dev
+  → Sending to: bob
+  ✗ Failed to send to bob: Alias 'bob' not found

+📊 Summary: 2/3 messages sent successfully
+❌ Failed recipients (1):
+  - bob: Alias 'bob' not found
 ```

 **Note:** An example configuration file is provided at `conf/mass-target.conf.example`.
 Copy it to create your own recipient list.